Code of Ethics for IAJ Investigators

 - independent expert evidence from case-record documentation;

-- complainant account from third-party corroboration.
+- complainant account from third-party corroboration;

 5.2 Acknowledgment of Contested Questions